orobertg/focus/README.md

 - Press **ALT+SHIFT+P** to toggle visibility
 - Check system tray → Right-click Focus icon → "Show/Hide"

+**System tray icon not appearing (Windows)**
+- This has been fixed in v0.1.1
+- If you're on v0.1.0, reinstall or upgrade to latest version
+- App requires system tray to function properly

+**How to quit the app**
+- Right-click system tray icon → "Quit Focus App"
+- Don't just close the window (app stays in tray)
+- For frozen app: Task Manager → End "Focus.exe" process

 **Multiple instances running**
 - Only one Focus instance can run at a time
+- If you see "Another instance is already running" error:
+  - Right-click tray icon → Quit
-- Close all instances: Task Manager → End "Focus.exe" processes
+  - Or: Task Manager → End "Focus.exe" processes
-- Restart the app
+  - Then restart the app

 **Settings not saving**
 - Settings are stored in: `%APPDATA%\focus\config.json`